 The consolidated financial statements include the accounts of the University, which do not include the net assets or activities of the University of Pittsburgh Medical Center (UPMC) or the University of Pittsburgh Physicians (UPP) clinical practice plans, as they are separate legal entities not controlled by the University.
-The University does have the right to designate one-third of the members of the UPMC Governing Board and its Executive Committee.
+The University does have the right to designate one-third of the members of the UPMC Board of Directors and any Executive Committee thereof.

-The other activities section of the Consolidated Statements of Activities includes investment gains, net of endowment distributions for operations; contributions for endowment; changes in fair value of interest rate swaps; and nonperiodic changes in pension and postretirement benefit plans.
+The other activities section of the Consolidated Statements of Activities includes investment gains (losses), net of endowment distributions for operations; contributions for endowment; changes in fair value of interest rate swaps; and nonperiodic changes in pension and postretirement benefit plans.
 Endowment distributions for operations represent endowment income distributions not reinvested in the endowment (see Note 11).